sagreenxyz/group-project/readme.md

 # Class Roster Project
 Contributed to by Scott Green
-Contributed to by Ronald Kiefer
+<br/>Contributed to by Ronald Kiefer